vibewell25/vibewell/docs/docs/guides/monitoring-logging.md

-# Vibewell Monitoring and Logging Configuration
+# VibeWell Monitoring and Logging Configuration

 ## Overview

-This document outlines the monitoring and logging strategy for the Vibewell platform, ensuring reliable operations, quick problem detection, and comprehensive visibility into system performance and user behavior.
+This document outlines the monitoring and logging strategy for the VibeWell platform, ensuring reliable operations, quick problem detection, and comprehensive visibility into system performance and user behavior.

 ## Monitoring Architecture